 Out of breath yet?
 Too bad.
 We need a love story.
 Slater also falls for the dead brother’s girlfriend, who’s also Vietnamese; she rejects him not only because he’s white and her father (who happens to be one of the shady pharmaceutical execs) forbids mixed-race relationships, but because of his pierced ears and dyed hair and freaky wardrobe.
 So for about 1/3 of “Gleaming the Cube,” we see Slater in full-on preppie mode as he tries to clean up his act for the girl…and his parents.
 It is Slater who apologizes for being a disobedient son, not his parents who apologize for rejecting him, and for awhile we assume “Gleaming the Cube” will turn out like one of those old Billy Graham propaganda films, peddling a conservative, father-knows-best agenda while pretending to tout everything hip about those darned teens.
 But never fear–by the climax, Slater may be a little more conventional as far as his fashion sense goes, but he nonetheless returns to his skateboarding ways, skyrocketing over highways and creating a bodacious vehicle smash-up.

 That’s not all.
 We need some salty “48 Hours”-type banter between this young misfit and a jaded cop (Steven Bauer), who of course tries for the entire movie to get Slater to back off the murder case before inevitably admiring his outlaw spirit and befriending him by film’s end.
-This means we get lots of wisecracks from Slater, the best of which make absolutely no sense: (“If I had a dog with a face like yours, I’d shave his ass and teach him to walk backwards!”)
+This means we get lots of wisecracks from Slater; the best one is also the most convoluted: “If I had a dog with a face like yours, I’d shave his ass and teach him to walk backwards!”